-The Hospital Manager shall convene a Medical Advisory Committee (MAC) in accordance with the terms of reference established for the MAC.
+The Hospital Manager or Credentialing Officer shall convene a Medical Advisory Committee (MAC) in accordance with the terms of reference established for the MAC.

 The MAC members, including the chairperson, will be appointed by the Board for such period as determined by the Board and may be removed from membership of the committee by the Board.